-Outer Layer / Shell Layer Trousers – Like with the jacket, your outer shell should be a lightweight, breathable, waterproof shell that will not only keep you dry but also fend off wind.
+Outer Layer / Shell Layer Trousers – Like with the jacket, your outer shell should be a lightweight, breathable, waterproof shell that will not only keep you dry but also fend off the wind.
 Non-padded ski trousers/salopettes are ideal, especially as they often have a built-in snow gaiter to save snow going down the top of your boots.
-But if you don’t have any, then some a really could quality waterproof hiking over trouser could do the job.
+But if you don’t have any, then some really good quality waterproof hiking over trouser should do the job.

 Woolly Hat / Buff – Pack a warm woolly hat or a headband to cover your ears.
 I would also suggest bringing a buff as this could be used as a neck warmer but could also come right up to cover your checks if the wind is bitterly cold.

 Gloves – I would recommend 3 pairs.
-You want a thin lightweight liner glove (silk ones are great), these can be worn on there own or under a thicker glove depending on the weather.
-Your second pair needs to be a warm/waterproof one, ideally something like a ski glove.
+You want a thin lightweight liner glove (silk ones are great), these can be worn on their own or under a thicker glove depending on the weather.
+Your second pair needs to be warm and waterproof, ideally something like a ski glove.
 I would then pack a third pair as a spare, you would be surprised how often gloves blow away in the wind or get wet, so having a spare can save the day.

-Cap / Sun Hat – (optional) If you are lucky enough to be forecast with warm and sunny weather, then a peaked cap or brimmed hat would be recommended.
+Cap / Sun Hat – (optional) If you are lucky enough to be forecast warm and sunny weather, then a peaked cap or brimmed hat is recommended.

 Sunglasses – Protect those eyes.